-I ‘officially’ went self employed with my own business earlier this year, after talking about it for over 8 years.
+I ‘officially’ went self employed with my own business 8 months ago, after talking about it for over 8 years.
 I know right – there is dreaming for sure, and then there is dreaming excessively.

 Everything about it appealed to me, and I honestly haven’t looked back since I made the cut.
-Sure, some days aren’t so great, and I’ll be totally honest to say that October was a pretty quiet month for me, which got me worried.
+Sure, some days aren’t so great, and I’ll be totally honest to say that October 2018 sticks out as a pretty quiet month for me, which got me a little bit worried.
 However, as soon as I turned that calendar page to November 1st, the craziness of being a blogger and influencer all came back.

 Escaping from the office rat race is often cited as one of the most attractive aspects of starting your own business, and I totally agree.
 No more rush hour commutes, no meetings that drag on, and no more projects landing on your desk at 4:55pm on a Friday.